1979 TOPPS BURGER KING BASEBALL CARDS

 Many analysts believe the primary goal of the Topps-Burger King partnership was to drive short-term business for Burger King by giving customers a small incentive.
 The cards likely cost next to nothing to produce in the quantities distrubited.
 While fans eagerly collected and traded the promotions at the time, the 1979 Topps Burger King issue is not regarded on the same level as the annual Topps Traded and Flagship sets by most collectors today.

-Read also: WHAT BASEBALL CARDS ARE WORTH ANY MONEY
+Read also: BASEBALL PUZZLE AND CARDS 1989

 Still, for its uniqueness and snapshot it provides of minor league rosters from 1979, the Burger King baseball card promotion remains a very interesting historical oddity over 40 years later.
 Any collector who has a complete set should feel proud to own such a one-of-a-kind time capsule reminding us of the days when a quick stop at BK could yield a pack of future big leaguers and minor league nobodies on cardboard.
 Though of lesser quality, the cultural significance of one of the first sportscard and fast food promotions makes the 1979 Topps Burger King baseball cards a fun chapter in card collecting history worth preserving.